AmirWolberg/Policies/README.md

 A .NET C# package implementing the concept of a `Policy` in C# code.

 A `policy` is a set of rules that dictate how and when a recurring action should be performed.
+Policies can be chained together in order to apply multiple rules to the same recurring action.

 ## Overview